openvinotoolkit/openvino_notebooks/README.md

 | Windows 10\*, 64-bit Pro, Enterprise or Education editions | 3.6, 3.7, 3.8\*\*                                  |
 | Windows Server\* 2016 or higher                            | 3.6, 3.7, 3.8\*\*                                  |

-> \*\*_At the moment, For Python 3.8 on Windows, OpenVINO requires installation of [Microsoft Visual C++ Redistributable](https://visualstudio.microsoft.com/downloads/#microsoft-visual-c-redistributable-for-visual-studio-2019).
-This is not required for Python 3.6 and 3.7, and will not be required for Python 3.8 in the next OpenVINO release._

 ## 📝 Installation Guides

 ### Option 1: Detailed Installation Guides